ivantelix/test_rest/readme.md

       as is done in the POST request, but you have to add the id in the URL, for example:

     #### METHOD: put
--   PUT Request for create a new record
+-   PUT Request for update a record
     -   localhost:8000/api/clients/{id}/
         ```
             {